justeattakeaway/fozzie-components/packages/components/molecules/f-restaurant-card/README.md

 <img width="125" alt="Fozzie Bear" src="../../../../bear.png" />

-A card component responsible for displaying restaurant data and acting as a link to a restaurant menu
+ Responsible for displaying restaurant data and linking to a restaurant

 </div>